radosvet93/rado-site/src/pages/posts/architecture/when-dry-goes-wrong.md

 image:
   src: '/src/pages/posts/architecture/_when-dry-goes-wrong.jpg'
   alt: Illustration of old car left in the desert
-tags: ['best-practices', 'abstraction', 'dry', 'principles']
+tags: ['frontend', 'typescript', 'best-practices', 'abstraction', 'dry', 'principles']
 ---

 > As developers, we're taught early on to never repeat ourselves, it's better to change code in one place, more predictable, easy to test and will lead to less bugs as we know where the code is and it's just that one place.
 The DRY principle is a cornerstone of good engineering, but what happens when following it too strictly leads to a codebase that's harder to maintain and understand?
 The instinct to abstract is strong, but sometimes, a little repetition is the smarter choice.